 To start, whenever a large monster in the area sights you, a Scare Chord plays.
-Woe betide you if the monster is right behind you and you didn't expect it.
+Woe betide you if the monster is right behind you and you didn't expect it, or you're headed for an area boundary and the monster suddenly shows up right in front of you.
 It's a Jump Scare both out-of and In-Universe, because unless you have certain food buffs, your character flinches.

 The Royal Ludroth's glowing yellow eyes underwater.
 Imagine that in place of Jaws...

 In Tri, one of the stages of the Tundra is an ice cave.
 The floor of the ice cave is transparent ice, which underneath can be seen thousands of bones.
 These caves also tend to be the dwelling areas of the Gigginox, who in and of themselves are a nightmare.